Bartender Balance: Journey to a Healthier, Happier You

 - Reading and having interests outside of work will help stimulate your mind.

+Brought to you by Johnnie Walker.
 Tim Philips and Jamie Jones join host Tristan Stephenson to share their experience and insider tips on how to look after yourself in the industry.
-From diet to relationships, no stone is left unturned.

 THE BARTENDER’S DETOX PLAN

-Professional Nutritionist and Author of ‘The Detox Bible’ Rob Hobson shares his top tips for rebooting your system after a busy festive season behind the bar reenergising you.
+Professional Nutritionist and Author of ‘The Detox Bible’ Rob Hobson shares his top tips for rebooting your system during busy times behind the bar.

-In this webinar, join Global Cocktailian Lauren Mote, Global Gastronomer Mark Moriarty and special guests, sharing their top tips and advice on how to achieve a more sustainable lifestyle.
+Join Global Cocktailian Lauren Mote, Global Gastronomer Mark Moriarty and special guests, sharing their top tips and advice on how to achieve a more sustainable lifestyle.
+With expert tips, practical demonstrations and healthy recipes you can whip up in no time at all!